Skip to main content

 What Is Martyn’s Law?

 The scope of premises and events included is very broad and includes retail, hospitality, entertainment, recreation, exhibitions, visitor attractions, education, transport, education, healthcare, places of worship and more.
-The Bill will establish a tiered model based on the principal activity and having a public capacity of over 200.
+The act will establish a tiered model based on the principal activity and having a public capacity of over 200.

-Under current proposals, an inspection regime will be put in place with full powers of entry into any qualifying location.
+An inspection regime will be put in place with full powers of entry into any qualifying location.
 Regulators will have a range of sanctions to address non-compliance and will be able to impose penalties, including restriction notices or fines of up to £18m or 5% of worldwide revenue.

-The bill is expected to become law in 2024.
-However, compliance shouldn’t be onerous and is designed to sit alongside existing health and safety obligations.
+Compliance shouldn’t be onerous and is designed to sit alongside existing health and safety obligations.
 Depending on the premises or event – it may simply involve consulting official guidance, conducting a risk assessment, establishing procedures, and providing basic training.

-The Draft Terrorism (Protection of Premises) Bill, also known as Martyn’s Law, will enhance public safety by ensuring better preparedness for, and protection from, terrorist attacks.
-It will mandate, for the first time, who is responsible for considering the risk from a terrorist attack and how they would respond, to reduce harm and save lives.
+The Terrorism (Protection of Premises) Act, also known as Martyn’s Law, will enhance public safety by ensuring better preparedness for, and protection from, terrorist attacks.
+It is now law for most types of public premises and events with capacities over 200.

-It does not specifically state any mandatory requirements for first aid as this will vary between premises and events.
+It does not specifically state any mandatory requirements for first aid as specific actions for compliance will vary between premises and events.
 However, it does mandate that applicable premises and events assess the risks properly and have appropriate procedures in place to respond to an attack and mitigate physical harm in the event of an attack.
-This may include the need to provide the necessary first aid to be able to carry out those procedures, along with additional security measures, staff training, evacuation/invacuation planning, and other elements.

 A basic level of First aid preparedness is an existing legal obligation and is common within organisations.
 Enhancing first aid provisions with items which can treat trauma such as catastrophic bleeding almost certainly improves the chances of reducing harm and saving lives, as is the goal of Martyn’s Law.